 Minnesota Housing may exercise all remedies available to it, both legal and equitable, to recover funds from the Administrator and/or the Household.
-This includes Impact Fund Dollars, together with all applicable administrative costs and other fees or commissions received by the Administrator in connection with the Impact Fund Dollars and for all attorney fees, legal expenses, court costs or other expenses incurred by Minnesota Housing in connection with the Impact Fund Dollars or recovery of such funds.
+This includes Impact Fund Dollars, together with all applicable administrative costs and other fees or commissions received by the Administrator in connection with the Impact Fund Dollars and for all attorney fees, legal expenses, court costs or other expenses incurred by Minnesota Housing in connection with the Impact Fund Dollars.